 People often ask what to wear in Scotland in winter – you might be one of them.
 The thing is, the weather is really unpredictable.
 It could be sunny, snowing or raining, ice-cold, windy or mild – sometimes all in one day.
 The most important rule for packing for Scotland is to pack layers, particularly a warm and insulating layer for the colder days and a high-quality waterproof jacket for wet days.
 I like throwing in a pair of waterproof trousers too, whether it is to go hiking regardless of the weather or simply to wander to the pub down the road from your B&B.

-If you need more specific advice, check out my packing list which also contains tips for winter travel in Scotland specifically.
+For more specific advice, check out my packing list which also contains tips for winter travel in Scotland specifically.
+And if you plan to go mountaineering, check out this list of essential hiking gear for winter.

 5) Check your cancellation policies